kemosite/carfree/README.md

 Carless 1.0
 ===========

-A webapp to assist with a carless life.
+A web app to get people to where they want to go, without a car.